 Yes, MEs also have to comply with the following administrative requirements as of May 21, 2014:

-- Submit Form MCSA-5850 for each driver examined electronically every month via the National Registry website.
+- Submit Form MCSA-5875 for each driver examined electronically every within 24 hours via the National Registry website.
 If no exams were performed during the month, that must also be reported;

 - Retain original completed Medical Examination Reports for all drivers examined and a copy or electronic version of the driver's medical examiner's certificate for at least 3 years from the date of the examination;